 Religious festivals are innumerable over here.
 Durga Puja, Ganesh Chaturthi, Janmashtami, Christmas, Eid-ul-Fitr, Rath Yatra, Vasant Panchami, Ram Navami and others are some of the popular religious festivals of India.
 Apart from these, the other festivals that are celebrated include Desert festival, Elephant festival, Raksha Bandhan, Nowruz, Diwali and Dussehra among others.

 A large number of fairs are also held in India from time to time.
 People from far and wide come to take part in these fairs.
 In fact, many tourists plan their vacations according to the time of occurrence of these fairs.
 Pushkar Fair, Urs Ajmer Fair and Surajkund Crafts Fair are some of the famous fairs of India.
-The Kumbh Mela and the colorful and grand Goa Carnival are extremely popular among the locals as well as the tourists.
+The Kumbh Mela, and the colourful and grand Goa Carnival are extremely popular among the locals as well as the tourists.

-Bringing out the true colors of the rich Indian culture, the fairs and festivals of India play an important role in attracting tourists to the country.
+Bringing out the true colours of the rich Indian culture, the fairs and festivals of India play an important role in attracting tourists to the country.
 These festivals are an integral part of the life of the people of the country.